On This Page

-Belgium is an industrialized nation in the top 25% of the world's economies.
+Belgium is an advanced economy classified as high income.
 It is a federal state composed of 3 highly autonomous regions: the Walloon Region, the Brussels-Capital Region, and the Flemish Region.
 Located in northwestern Europe (north of France and south of the Netherlands), the climate is classified as humid temperate (no dry season).

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, meningococcal meningitis, or rabies.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.